 For children, the stress of experiencing trauma causes very similar changes to those seen in PTSD.
 Trauma can switch the body’s stress response system into high gear for the rest of the child’s life.

-In turn, the increased inflammation from the heightened stress responses may cause or trigger autoimmune diseases and other conditions.
+In turn, the increased inflammation from the heightened stress responses

 From a behavioral standpoint, children, teens, and adults who have experienced physical and psychological trauma may also be more likely to adopt unhealthy coping mechanisms such as smoking, substance abuse, overeating, and hypersexuality.
 These behaviors, in addition to a heightened inflammatory response, can put them at a higher risk for developing certain conditions.